Chrisk1905/GoPokedex/README.md

 - help: Displays a help message
 - exit: Exit the Pokedex

 ## Contributing
-This is a personal project, feel free to fork and add your own features as you please.
+This is a personal project, feel free to fork and add your own features as you please!